 State to seek death penalty for Daniel Callihan, suspected killer of Callie and Erin Brunett

-LORANGER— Prosecutors announced Monday that they are formally seeking the death penalty for the man accused of killing Callie Brunett and her four-year-old daughter, who pleaded not guilty after being booked into the Tangipahoa Parish Jail.
+AMITE — Prosecutors filed a formal notice Monday that they would seek the execution of a man accused of killing a Loranger woman and her young daughter during a violent assault that spanned two states last month.

-Daniel Callihan was arraigned at the Tangipahoa Parish Courthouse on multiple charges including three counts of first-degree murder, two counts of aggravated kidnapping of a child and one count of unauthorized entry of an inhabited dwelling.
+Daniel Callihan, 36, pleaded not guilty Monday during his arraignment at the Tangipahoa Parish Courthouse.
+He faces three counts of first-degree murder, two counts of aggravated kidnapping of a child and one count of unauthorized entry of an inhabited dwelling.

-Despite admitting to the murders after his arrest last month, Callihan pleaded not guilty to all charges.
+Previously, prosecutors accused Callihan of killing Callie Brunett, 35, and Erin Brunett, 4.
+It wasn't immediately clear why a third homicide charge was added; the sheriff's office, which investigated the case, did not return a call seeking clarification.

-The booking comes less than one week after a Mississippi grand jury indicted him.
+Callihan also faces charges in federal court and in Mississippi state court.

 Trending News